Al-Mus/al-os/README.md

 ## What I want to add

-1. The main goal so far is to add a file system.
-Now it is present in the system, but so far it is only in RAM, in the future I want to do exactly what it could write and read from permanent memory.
-2. Add various commands, I don't really know what exactly yet, in the future I will understand and add
-3. Add internet support and ping commands
+1. Add internet support and ping commands
-4. Add support for Linux elf executables
+2. Add support for Linux elf executables
-5. I haven't figured it out yet, but I'll keep adding to it.
+3. I haven't figured it out yet, but I'll keep adding to it.

 The order of ideas is set by priority.
 1 is what I need and want absolutely, 2 is desirable, the rest is with a low priority.